Byskov-Soft/jsonfile-db/README.md

 import { Database, Collection, Document } from '@bysk/jsonfile-db'

 const db = new Database()

 const contacts = db.collection('contacts')
+/* Note that collections can also be created independantly of a database and inserted later.
+See the next section (Modifying data) for details.
+*/

 /*
   Option 1 - Create a document and add it to the collection